What is extreme picky eating and how is it different from average picky eating? Learn what red flags to look out for in your child…

 3. Your child has meltdowns or major tantrums when they are encouraged to eat or interact with a new food or one they don’t typically eat.

-4. Insists foods be prepared a certain way, and becomes very upset if the food is different from the way it is usually given to them. (i.e.: will only certain brands, flavors, shapes, or colors.)
+4. Insists foods be prepared a certain way, and becomes very upset if the food is different from the way it is usually given to them (i.e.: will only certain brands, flavors, shapes, or colors.)
 This is actually a “thing,” and feeding therapists call it a food jag.
 Head over to the guide for food jags to learn more.

 5. You believe your child would actually starve or be hospitalized before they actually ate a new or different food.

 6. Has less than 20 foods total in their diet, and sometimes even less than 5.

 7. Is unable to eat the rest of what the family is eating at meals because their diet is so limited.

 8. Will only eat when distracted by a tablet, the TV, toys, books, or even parents singing or telling stories.